 Chocolate pudding with gooey bits is exactly how it sounds.
-I’m here in Mauritius with lots of family, who on my mother’s side came here from Alsace France, five generations ago.
+I’m here in Mauritius with lots of family, who on my mother’s side came to this little Island from Alsace France, five generations ago.
 Missing for the first time is my beautiful grandmère.
 It’s not quite the same, but truth be told it hadn’t been quite the same the past couple of times since she had dementia the past couple of visits we made here.
-If I had to name my top three memories of my incredible grandmère, it would be the way she smelt – nothing flash, just a basic 4711 cologne – the way she told stories about the olden days in Mauritius and the way she delighted people with her cooking.
+If I had to name my top three memories of my incredible grandmère, it would be the way she smelt – nothing flash, just a basic 4711 cologne – the way she told stories about the olden days in Mauritius and the way she delighted people with her cooking – especially her sweets.
 There is of course absolutely no way I’m going to let the flag stop flying on the cooking front and I’ve enjoyed cooking here this time more than ever before.
 Lump in throat at times as I beat a whisk or stir a bowl, remembering the thousands of times I did this with her as a little girl, I am absolutely making the most of my auntie’s excellent kitchen renovation.

 This is a pudding I came up with on Christmas eve and the family enjoyed it so much I made it again on New Year’s Eve.
 You make the pudding batter and a sauce that gets baked with it, so that when it’s done, there are some gooey bits because the sauce thickens and caramelises, but doesn’t go solid.
 Make a space in your calendar or preferably in the next few hours to make this.
 Please.